Embedding Hindsight Reasoning in Separation Logic: A Control-Flow-Sensitive Generalization

-The control-flow sensitive version of temporal interpolation is: The rule expects a history predicate $\histof{\apred}{\astmt}$ together with $\nowof{\apredp}$ and allows us to conclude $\pastof{\apredpp}$ after a $\cskip$ step, provided the hypothesis $\proghypof{\apred}{\astmt}{\apredp}{\apredpp}$ can be shown to hold for the final set of interferences.
+The rule expects a history predicate $\histof{\apred}{\astmt}$ together with $\nowof{\apredp}$ and allows us to conclude $\pastof{\apredpp}$ after a $\cskip$ step, provided the hypothesis $\proghypof{\apred}{\astmt}{\apredp}{\apredpp}$ can be shown to hold for the final set of interferences.
 The rule is used together with the program logic in \Cref{Figure:ProgramLogicTI}.
 Soundness follows very closely the argumentation for \ruleref{temporal-interpolation} in \Cref{Lemma:HistoryTracking}.

 Temporal interpolation only ensure that the predicate $\apredpp$ has been true some time in the past.
 For linearizability proofs, it is important to know that this happens while the method executes.
 The proof of the hypothesis $\hoareOf{\nowof{\apred}}{\astmt(\theInterference)}{\nowof{\apredp}\rightarrow \weakpastof{\apredpp}}$ with $\astmt(\theInterference)$ being $\stmtof{\theInterference}$ or $\enrichof{\astmt}{\theInterference}$ already guarantees this: the premise $\nowof{\apred}$ in particular contains the computation consisting of a single state in $\apred$, so if the program takes us to $\nowof{\apredp}\rightarrow\weakpastof{\apredpp}$, then $\apredpp$ can only have been true in between the two moments in time.
 To encode this knowledge into the logical reasoning, a simple way is to work with ghost flags that are raised by ghost commands upon method start or in the moment $\apred$ became true.
 There is a detail: as the past operator $\pastof{\apred}$ has no constraints except for the one state $\apred$, we need to make explicit that in all moments before $\apred$ was true, the flag was down.
 This would be done with a predicate of the form $\apredppp^+$.
 We prefer to keep the mechanism of flags implicit, taking for granted that temporal interpolation ensures the existence of appropriate moments.